LaurenceJJones/workshop-katacoda/crowdsec-setup/step5-2.md

 To use this service, just sign up at [CrowdSec Console](https://app.crowdsec.net).

-There you will find the enroll command with your personal key:

-`cscli enroll <key>`

-Run this command on your local machine and confirm the message in CrowdSec Console.
+When logging in for the first time you will be presented with your enrollment key.
+If you cannot find this, head into the `instances`{{}} tab and find `add instance`{{}}.
+Clicking on this will show you your enrollment key.

+>It is important you keep this safe as the enrollment key is unique to your account and should not be shared.